gameraccoon/scripter/README.md

 This makes it possible to have multiple lists of available scripts, or keep a split between bin/etc/temp folders.

 ### Available arguments
-- `--config-path <path>` - path to the json file with the configuration of scripter that will be used for this instance
+- `--config-path <path>` - path to the json file with the configuration of scripter that should be used for this instance
 - `--work_path <path>` - path to the working directory that will be used to execute the scripts
 - `--logs-path <path>` - path to the folder where logs will be stored (requires write access)